 Our program operates under the leadership of a diverse and innovative faculty and student team, representing a variety of experiences and backgrounds in international programs.
 Interested in partnering with us?
-Are you an international student who would like to attend CALS?
-Want to learn more about study abroad?
+Are you an international scholar or student who would like to conduct research at NC State?
+Are you a NC State student interested in international opportunities?
 Whatever the reason, feel free to contact us.
 We’re happy to connect with you.

 Jose Cisneros, Director, CALS International Programs